Herb's Stuff

 [SGI Indy]

-Herb's SGI, Sun and DEC stuff
+Herb's DEC and SGI stuff

 Follow this link to my DEC and DG equipment, terminals and some SCSI items.
 I have a few old DEC systems.
 Also a variety of SCSI drives I've accumulated from SGI, DEC, SCSI towers, and such.
-In 2005 I got a few Data General systems I'd like to pass along, which are also listed on my DEC page.

 [power supply]

 Follow this link to my electronic test equipment.
 Mostly old stuff, but in good condition and there is a demand for old oscilloscopes and basic test gear.
-It's useful for servicing some of these older computers!

 Follow this link to my list of odds and ends.
 These items include DDS and 8MM and other magnetic tape cartridges and tape drives; old terminals; high current or semiconductor fuses; and other "odd" electronic items or items of the 1970's.